 This Airstreamer’s fears are unfounded.
 To understand why, you need to understand that there are two types of lithium batteries:

-- Lithium ion batteries are commonly used in e-bikes, laptops, Teslas, and other consumer devices
+- Lithium ion batteries are commonly used in e-bikes, laptops, electric cars, and other consumer devices

 Although lithium ion batteries do carry a small risk of catching fire in some circumstances, don't worry–they aren't the ones used in your Airstream.